 Examples include, but are not limited to: pressuring or coercing a student into violating state or federal law; any action that intentionally or recklessly causes physical or mental harm, such as beating, branding, forced physical activity or exposure to the elements, or forced consumption of alcohol or any other substance.
 The policy applies to either group or individual actions, whether they are conducted on or off campus.

 Hazing is a criminal offense in Florida, and UNF shares the national concern over the negative effects of hazing on the campus environment.
 The University will take strong and swift action against any instances of hazing, and will refer to local or state authorities for criminal prosecution whenever appropriate.

 UNF is dedicated to ensuring that hazing has no place in campus life, and students are healthy and safe as they engage in our community.
-To assure students know how to prevent hazing and identify when hazing occurs, all UNF students are strongly encouraged to complete the Hazing Prevention 101 educational program and respective modules based on your involvement in student clubs, organizations, or athletics.
-Enter the Hazing Prevention programming by clicking on the link below or through your MyWings - Student Tools portal.
+To assure students know how to prevent hazing and identify when hazing occurs, all UNF students are required to complete the Hazing Prevention 101 educational program and respective modules based on your involvement in student clubs, organizations, or athletics.
+Enter the Hazing Prevention programming by clicking on the link below or through your MyWings and click on the "Training & Development" tile.

 How to report Hazing

 Anyone with knowledge of a suspected act of hazing should contact the University.
 In particular, UNF faculty and staff have a duty to report any such acts.
 Reports can be made to one of the following authorities: